Publications

 Ideological, Affective, and EU Polarisation: Mobilising Voters in European Parliament Elections.

-Knowledge of Compulsory Voting Rules and Turnout.
+The Causal Effect of Knowledge of Compulsory Voting Rules on Turnout.

 With Ruth Dassonneville.